 Rhonda Massad – Community Activist

 Rhonda focuses on community issues that touch the heart of many on the West Island.
 She lends her social media force to local charities to give them a voice.
-Through her viral, award winning, news blog, the West Island Blog, she can help those in need reach out and get much-needed resources that they may otherwise not know about.
+Through her viral, award winning, news blog, the West Island News, she can help those in need reach out and get much-needed resources that they may otherwise not know about.
 This match making has become an integral part of her efforts to unite the community.

 Rhonda sits on the board of directors of Ricochet, an emergency homeless shelter for youth in the West Island.